suggitpe/spring-boot-kata/README.md

     1. Restart the application and lets navigate to [localhost:8901](http://localhost:8901)
     1. Open up the swagger link and you can see the exposed APIs etc

+1. **Adding a Post end point**

     1. Now lets add an endpoint to the service we need to be able to create accounts before we can perform any transactions on them:
     1. The first thing we are going to do is to create the test that will a) start up the service and b) call the create account URL.
     1. Open up the existing test skeleton (ctrl+n) for `BankAccountServiceEndpointTest`
     1. Before we do anything run the test class.
 What do you notice about the test logging.
 Its takes a while to start up, right?